What is "Sustainable Fashion" ?

 For Baily Ann Rose, Sustainable Fashion is a consciousness around

-& really interested in the Fibershed principles of Soil to Soil,
+Starting in 2020, I have dedicated my design to Fibershed principles of Soil to Soil,

 moving towards the term "Regenerative Fashion."

-b.a.rose has utilized zero waste & upcycling design practices since her first collections created in Boulder in 2005 while pursuing her Bachelor's degree in Psychology (if you don't count her creating zero waste knitting patterns in 4-H Club, that's a joke for all the knitters hahaha) .
+b.a.rose has utilized zero waste & upcycling design practices since her first collections created in Boulder in 2005 while pursuing her Bachelor's degree in Psychology (if you don't count her creating zero waste knitting patterns in 4-H Club since 1998, that's a joke for all the knitters hahaha) .

 Her designs continue to be as zero waste as possible.